helenawu1998/Reviews-Analysis/README.md

 ### Description of MiniProject

-"In this competition, you are to use the training data (training_data.txt) to come up with predictions for the test data (test_data.txt).
+In this competition, you are to use the training data (training_data.txt) to come up with predictions for the test data (test_data.txt).
 The file 'training_data.txt' contains 20,000 reviews that you can use to train your model.
 The first row is a header listing the label heading and 1,000 selected